markjacksonfishing/katacoda/monitor-lab02/step8.md

 Blue rows mean that we are sending a message (write syscall) while the orange row represent a received message (read syscall).

-You will immediately pinpoint the SQL error: our clients are requesting a table “vote” that does not exist, the previous service version was using the “votes” table.
+You will immediately pinpoint the SQL error: our clients are requesting a table "vote" that does not exist, the previous service version was using the "votes" table.

 This time is not much more complex than a typo error, but you have been able to detect and troubleshoot a SQL syntax error without actually having to instrument the client nor the SQL server.